 Cord: Absolutely.
-St. Francis of Acadia was asked one day, as he was hoeing this garden, “If Jesus were to come back today, you know, what would you do, St. Francis?”
+St. Francis of Assisi was asked one day, as he was hoeing this garden, “If Jesus were to come back today, you know, what would you do, St. Francis?”
 And he says, “I would finish hoeing my garden.”
 He understood that it’s no more spiritual for me to be a good steward of my garden than it is for me to go share my faith.
 We can unpack that at another time, but that’s this holistic nature, that all is worship.
 Whether I eat or drink, whatever I do, I want to glorify God through those things.

-Ray: Now, I gotta stop there.
+Ray: Now, I got to stop there.
 Because what you just shared could be a profound insight for somebody, especially a first-time listener here, right?
 Are you saying to us that this business person who’s out making sales calls, or producing a product or a service, or a worker who’s a manager or leader, that their work – the hands-on of what they’re doing with their work – that that itself is as holy and as important in the eyes of God as what’s happening in church on Sunday?

 Ray: That’s what you’re telling me?

 Cord: And I believe it.